blackfireio/player/docs/crawling.rst

 Making Requests
 ---------------

-There are several ways you can jump from on HTTP request to the next.
+There are several ways you can jump from one HTTP request to the next.

 Visiting a Page with ``visit``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~